-Cafu is hoping AC Milan avoid AS Roma in Friday's UEFA Champions League quarter-final draw - but memories of 2005 have left him eager for a tie with Liverpool FC.
+Cafu is hoping AC Milan avoid AS Roma in the UEFA Champions League quarter-final draw but memories of 2005 have left him eager to meet Liverpool FC.

 The veteran defender is closing in on his 100th league appearance for the Rossoneri in this his fourth season but has not played since 25 February, partly because of a back injury.
 He hopes to be firing on all cylinders in time for the quarter-finals, and will be keeping a close eye on Friday's draw when Milan could be paired with Cafu's former club Roma.